hwpy/dotfiles/README.md

 - 🎨 Customizable appearance (polybar, rofi, picom, themes, icons).
 - ⚡ Prioritizes lightness, resource efficiency, and performance.

-_At the moment, the system is set up to use the Dracula color scheme._

 ## 🐧 Arch Linux

 <div style="text-align: center;">